Sony MDR AS600BT Review – The Best Bluetooth Headphones?

 2 pairs of ear fins 2 small 2 large

 Some people hate the idea of Bluetooth headphones some love them.
-I’m quite new to the idea myself, I’ve always gone for corded headphones mainly because they’ve always been easier to get hold of, but I’ve started to see a lot of Bluetooth headphones come onto the market and thought maybe they could benefit me when I’m working out.
+I’ve always gone for corded headphones because they’re easier to get hold of, but I’ve been seeing a lot of Bluetooth headphones on the market so maybe now is the time to try them out.
 I’ve recently started to use a follow-along app for my workouts on a smartphone, these enable me to basically follow the on-screen instructions to complete preset routines for whatever workout I wanna do that day.

 Now if you’re in a gym with techno music blaring through the building it’s hard to follow the sound on your app without headphones, and if you’re using corded headphones you can’t, for example, jump around or do any exercises which require both hands with your smartphone or tablet in your hand – so this is where Bluetooth headphones could come in handy for me… Yes I know there are arm pouches for smartphones which I have tried but I hate them, they just feel really uncomfortable for me….sorry 🙁